-A. Gabriel Esteban, PhD, is the 12th president of DePaul University.
-He assumed the presidency of the nation’s largest Catholic university on July 1, 2017.
-He is the first lay leader in the university’s history.
+A. Gabriel Esteban, PhD, is the 12th president of DePaul University, the nation’s largest Catholic university.
+He assumed the presidency on July 1, 2017 as the first lay leader in DePaul’s history.

-As president at Seton Hall, Dr. Esteban led the university’s strategic planning and campus master plan initiatives.
+As Seton Hall’s president, Dr. Esteban led the university’s strategic planning and campus master plan initiatives.
 He collaborated with faculty and academic leaders to enhance and create undergraduate and graduate programs, as well as to establish academic priorities for the university.
 He also led strategic changes in enrollment management and financial aid strategies that enhanced the university’s reputation.
-As a result, undergraduate enrollment grew 15 percent while significantly increasing the academic profile and enhancing the diversity of the students.
+As a result, undergraduate enrollment grew 15 percent while significantly increasing the academic profile and enhancing student diversity.

 Under Dr. Esteban’s leadership, Seton Hall announced the establishment of the only private medical school in New Jersey in partnership with Hackensack Meridian Health, a new College of Communication and the Arts, and a department of Catholic Studies.
-The university also initiated major campus improvements, totaling close to $150 million in the last five years, including residence hall renovations, a new recreation center, upgrades to athletic facilities, parking deck, and the construction of a three-story classroom building.
-The university is also constructing, with a scheduled 2018 completion, a new health and medical sciences campus that will house the School of Medicine and all health and medical sciences, as well as a new admissions center and event space.
-The university raised $67 million since the implementation of its advancement plan in FY2014.
+The university also initiated major campus improvements, totaling close to $150 million over a five-year period, including residence hall renovations, a new recreation center, upgrades to athletic facilities, a parking deck and the construction of a three-story classroom building.

 Previously, Dr. Esteban served as provost and chief academic officer of Seton Hall.
 In that office, he oversaw eight colleges and schools, university libraries and enrollment services.
-Prior to his leadership positions at Seton Hall, Esteban served in senior-level leadership positions and on the faculty of higher education institutions in Arkansas, Texas and the Philippines.
+Prior to Seton Hall, he served in senior-level leadership positions and on the faculty of higher education institutions in Arkansas, Texas and the Philippines.

-He holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine and a master’s in Japanese business studies from Chaminade University in Honolulu.
-Dr. Esteban earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.
+Dr. Esteban holds a doctorate in business administration from the Graduate School of Management of the University of California, Irvine, and a master’s in Japanese business studies from Chaminade University in Honolulu.
+He earned his MBA and bachelor’s degree in mathematics from the University of the Philippines, Diliman, Quezon City.

-A celebrated leader and advocate for minorities Dr. Esteban has received multiple honors throughout his career.
-His alma mater, the University of California, Irvine, recently named him one of its top 50 graduate and postdoctoral alumni as part of the 50th year anniversary of its founding.
+A celebrated leader and advocate for minorities, Dr. Esteban has received multiple honors throughout his career.
+His alma mater, the University of California, Irvine, named him one of its top 50 graduate and postdoctoral alumni as part of the 50-year anniversary of its founding.
 The Carnegie Corporation of New York recognized him as a “Great Immigrant” in 2015, and New Jersey’s leading business journal, NJBIZ, included him in its list of the 100 most powerful state leaders in 2016 for the second year in a row.
-In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him, and St. Paul’s Outreach presented him its Servant Leader Award.
-The Embassy of the Philippines presented him with a certificate of achievement award in 2013.
+In 2014, the Equestrian Order of the Holy Sepulchre of Jerusalem knighted him; and St. Paul’s Outreach—an organization inviting college students back to their Catholic faith—presented him with its Servant Leader Award.
+The Embassy of the Philippines awarded him a certificate of achievement in 2013.

-Dr. Esteban met his wife, Josephine, at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
+Dr. Esteban met his wife, Jo, at the University of the Philippines, where she earned a master’s in economics and a bachelor’s in business economics.
 She holds an MBA from the University of California, Riverside.
-Their daughter, Ysabella, is currently a medical resident at the University of Chicago and their son-in-law, Matthew, is currently a medical resident at Loyola University.
+Both their daughter, Ysabella, and their son-in-law, Matthew, are medical residents.